Chet4nSingh/PHP/README.md

 # PHP

-This repository is created to keep the PHP tutorial source code and other related stuff.
+This repository is created to store the PHP tutorial source code and other related stuff.

 ### Topics